 If there are items in the room that are going to remain in the room once it is painted (linens, pillows, upholstered furniture, window treatments) compare your favourite colour swatches to these items to see if they complement each other.
 When painting a bathroom or kitchen, see how the colour swatches look next to floor or wall tiles, countertops and cabinets.

 If you’re painting a living room, place the colour swatch up to the sofa, area rug or window treatments.
-If you have grey accents in the room you are painting, they don’t have to match but you also want to make sure that they aren’t so opposite that they seem to clash.
+If you have grey accents in the room you are painting, they don’t have to match, but you also want to ensure that they aren’t so opposite that they seem to clash.

 BUY SAMPLE POTS TO EXPERIMENT WITH THE COLOURS ON LARGE DIY SWATCHES

-Once you’ve narrowed your colour choices down to a few, purchase sample pots of these colours so you can actually see what they will look like on a larger area.
+Once you’ve narrowed your colour choices down to a few, purchase sample pots of these colours to see what they will look like in a larger area.
 Once you have your sample pots, pick up some white foam core or poster board and paint large squares of each colour, leaving a white border around each.
 Colour against a white background will give you the best representation.
 Do a few coats.
 Write the colour name beneath each swatch.
 Tape your paint swatches to the wall and look at them in the daylight and at night, as you did with the initial mini swatches.

 At this point, there will likely be a grey colour that looks fabulous in the space.

 PAITENCE IS A VIRTURE

 While understanding how to pick grey paint colours may seem like a long, drawn-out process, hang in there!
 Patience and preparation are key to choosing a grey paint that will work well in your space and make you smile whenever you enter the room.

 I’ve recently chosen my own perfect grey for my office at home.